andyblueyo/no-ai-ads/README.md

 ## Built with AI
 AI did the heavy lifting on building and creating this repo.
 I know this seems hypocritical to be using AI to block AI and AI related businesses, but AI is a tool at our disposable and it's our choice on how we use it.
 I chose to use AI responsibly to create tools to combat againest AI.
 So yes, this list was built with the help of AI.
 Specifically Claude by Anthropic — one of the companies blocked by this very list.

+AI can make mistakes.
+As always human contributors and edits are always welcome!

 ## Subscribe

 > ⚠️ **Chrome users:** uBlock Origin on Chrome is the "Lite" version due to Google's Manifest V3 restrictions and does **not** support external filter list subscriptions.
 Use Firefox or Brave for the full experience.